-If you feel unsure about what to write in your CV, you’re not alone.
+If you feel unsure about what to write in your CV when getting back to work as an ex-offender, you’re not alone.
 Everyone struggles with their CV – read our top tips to get you off on the right track.

 Writing a CV is difficult under normal circumstances.
 Having to navigate a criminal record and gaps in your CV is doubly so.